 After The Red Shoes album, Anthony Adverse released Spin, a collaboration with the late composer and songwriter, Daemion Barry, which seems now very dated as a late 80's production, and sadly lacks the eccentricity which make el Records releases so engagingly outre.

 Julia Gilbert retired the Anthony Adverse persona before the 90's even began, leaving behind very few images, and apparently no interviews or videos.
-Today, Julia writes scripts for the long running TV series in the UK, Eastenders.
+Today, as Mike Alway himself related to me in an email, Julia writes scripts for the long running TV series in the UK, Eastenders.
 Over twenty years later, there is a lingering nostalgia over her haunting image.
 Momus recently posted in his blog about meeting her once, and being fairly starstruck in her presence.

 The sound of The Incredible Anthony Adverse has the power to immediately obliterate the everyday world, plunging you into a whimsical and insular daydream of refined and charming kookiness.
 Once you enter it, it's very difficult to leave.